tinylog-org/website/content/documentation/logging.md

 ThreadContext.clear();
 ```

 Even within the same thread, code blocks can be executed with different independent context values.
 For this purpose, tinylog provides two methods: `withEmptyContext()` executes a code block without any predefined context values, and `withIndependentContext()` executes a code block with a copy of all existing context values of the current thread.
-Regardless of which of the two methods you use, all context value changes are undone after execution.
+Regardless of which of the two methods is used, all context value changes are undone after execution.

 {{< tabs tab-group="programming-language" >}}
 <div data-identifier="java" data-title="Java">